ashmita23/RecommenderSystemForAuthors_/README.md

 The authors and articles were converted into embeddings using an open-source LLM built specially for research atricle purposes.
 The title and abstract of each paper was taken as input.
 You can find the LLM here : https://huggingface.co/allenai/specter2

-The similarity metric used for this analysis was the articles they had published over 20 years from 2002 to 2024.
+The representative documents used for this analysis was the articles they had published over 20 years from 2002 to 2024.
+The similarity was measured using cosine similarity of embeddings.

 I have built a author-author recommendation system and also a graph representation of the authors to visualize their similarity!